chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

 ---
 title: A Vision for Software Commons
-excerpt: Imagine an indy Open Source community thriving alongside our corporations and governments.
+excerpt: Imagine an indy Open Source contingent thriving alongside our corporations and governments.
 noindex: true
 ---